Steps to Apply to the Radiation Therapy Program

 1. Applicant Review: The admissions committee reviews all application documentation.

-- Based on the application review, a select group of applicants is invited to OHSU for on-site interviews.
+2. Interviews: Based on the application review, a select group of applicants is invited to OHSU for on-site interviews.
 Interview day consists of tours, demonstrations, and individual and group interviews with the admissions committee.
-Note: Interviews will be conducted virtually in 2022.

 Didn't get accepted this year?
 Apply the next year!
 The admissions committee looks favorably on applicants who apply again – particularly those who spend the year gaining experience in the field.